 - Intra-Run: date rolled in salt if running for longer than 90 minutes

 - Post Workout: 20 oz smoothie with soy milk, plant-based protein powder, greens, blueberries, banana, date, hemp seeds, flax seeds, chia seeds, maca powder, cacao nibs, and peanut butter

 - Lunch: Giant salad with a ton of leafy greens (usually kale and cabbage), non-starchy vegetables, protein source such as tofu, tempeh, or seitan, beans or lentils, always beets for a nitric oxide boost, nuts or seeds, and one of my oil-free homemade dressings such as ranch, tahini goddess, or date-sweetened teriyaki.
 I pair this with a starchy carbohydrate- right now, it is a Japanese Sweet Potato.

 - Snack: fruit, veggies, nuts, and a protein shake

 - Dinner: lentil or split pea soup or stir fry with tempeh, tofu, or seitan and always veggies, quinoa/rice on the side

-If you are someone looking to just maintain a healthy lifestyle while following a whole-food plant-based diet, you absolutely do not need to consume protein powder or even seitan (seitan is made from Vital Wheat Gluten which is processed).
-But as a fitness professional for over 6 years, I have found that my clients who want to maximize their performance or shed fat while building muscle, it is important to incorporate those supplemental protein sources.
+Suppose you are someone looking just to maintain a healthy lifestyle while following a whole-food plant-based diet.
+In that case, you do not need to consume protein powder or even seitan (seitan is made from Vital Wheat Gluten, which is processed).
+But as a fitness professional for over six years, I have found that for my clients who want to maximize their performance or shed fat while building muscle, it is important to incorporate those supplemental protein sources.
 My take on nutrition merges the whole food plant-based diet evidence with muscle-building science- you will not see significant muscle-building results if you don’t understand how muscle grows and how much protein is sufficient to support that growth.